tstana/xlcal-shutter-motor-control/README.md

    <img src="images/CalibBeamCtrl-Logfile.PNG">

-6. Looking _into_ the shutter, calculate the approximate number of degrees it needs to rotate counter-clockwise (right) so that it covers the radioactive source:
+6. Looking _into_ the shutter, calculate the approximate number of degrees it needs to rotate clockwise (right) so that it covers the radioactive source:

    <img src="images/CalibSetupStartup.jpg" width="60%">